China is not called China

 The Chinese people themselves have several names for their own country. 中国 zhōng guó is the official name.
 It means literally middle or central country; kingdom or region and was based on the traditional view that China is the center of the civilized world surrounded by barbarians.
 The modern form of guo 国 has the character for the precious treasure jade 玉 enclosed within a boundary.
 The old version of guo was 國 which had a spear and mouth inside an enclosure, suggesting a person proclaiming ownership of an area.

-华 Hua was a name used by the early Han people, and this is used to refer to China as in 新华 Xinhua News agency. 华 hua can also mean 'flower' and from a misleading translation China was sometimes referred to as the ‘Flowery land’; in the 19th century.
-Central China and in particular the province of Hunan used to be called Zhonghuadi 中华地 ‘Central flowery land’. 中华民国 Zhonghua Minguo refers to ‘The Republic of China’ (1912-1949) and still used in Chinese Taipei (Taiwan) while the full title 中华人民共和国 zhōng huá rén mín gòng hé guó Zhonghua Renmin Gongheguo, refers to ‘The People's Republic of China’.
+Hua 华 was a name used by the early Han people, and this is used to refer to China as in 新华 Xinhua News agency.
+Unfortunately huá 华 is very similar to 花 huā meaning 'flower' and so from a misleading translation China was sometimes referred to as the ‘Flowery land’ in the 19th century.
+Central China and in particular the province of Hunan used to be called Zhonghuadi 中华地.
+Some westerners mistranslated this as ‘Central flowery land’ rather than 'Central splendid land'. 中华民国 Zhonghua Minguo refers to ‘The Republic of China’ (1912-1949) and still used in Chinese Taipei (Taiwan) while the full title 中华人民共和国 zhōng huá rén mín gòng hé guó Zhonghua Renmin Gongheguo, refers to ‘The People's Republic of China’.
 There are many other names that have been used over the years.
 One of the earliest hints of a china-centric view of the world as: 天下 tiān xià means all below heaven or our land.
 Much is made of this in the epic film Hero ➚ set at the end of the Warring States period.
 There is also the name 九洲 jiǔ zhōu Nine Regions as Yu the Great originally divided the land into nine regions.
-Historically but more recently the term eighteen provinces 十八省 shí bā shěng has been used.
+Somewhat more recently the term eighteen provinces 十八省 shí bā shěng has been used.

 神洲 shén zhōu Divine Region is a poetic name for the country.
 More informally you may come across 祖国 zǔ guó, the motherland, or simply 我国 wǒ guó, my country.
 Emphasizing the feeling of a single community there is also 国家 guó jiā or home country as jia means home or family.